-Ashbourne follows the OCR specification for Classical Civilisation.
+Ashbourne follows the OCR specification for A level Classical Civilisation.

 Students will study a selection of ancient texts and explore their literary, social and historical contexts as well as examining the techniques playwrights employ to create tragedy and comedy.